A provincial state of emergency remains in effect due to numerous wildfires.

 The Foreign Graduate Entrepreneur Stream is an economic immigration program that nominates talented and qualified foreign educated graduates from outside Canada for permanent residence upon launching start-up enterprises and innovative businesses in Alberta.
 The Foreign Graduate Entrepreneur Stream is a collaboration between the Alberta Advantage Immigration Program (AAIP) and approved designated agencies.

-Foreign graduates who are interested in applying under the Foreign Graduate Entrepreneur Stream must work with a designated agency.
+Foreign graduates interested in applying under the Foreign Graduate Entrepreneur Stream must work with a designated agency.
 The designated agency will issue a letter of recommendation if it deems that the foreign graduate meets the AAIP requirements.
 The foreign graduate must submit the letter of recommendation with their Expression of Interest (EOI) through the AAIP Portal.

 The designated agency will review business plans based on the foreign graduate’s ability to demonstrate market need or demand, the potential for successful market entry in the short-term to medium-term, customer acquisition, business development, key partnerships and financial plans to fund the development and operation of the start-up.
 The designated agency will provide a written report on their assessment of the proposed business plan.
 Foreign graduates must submit this report with their Foreign Graduate Entrepreneur Stream Business Application.